simbo1905/root-objects/README.md

 the `contract` root object to load them when ever we load the `contract`.
 Another compromise is that if you run the code it creates the join table with a fourth column which is a generated primary key.
 Why?
-Because JPA put up a fight when I tried to create any type of compound primary key out of e xisting fields and if fight JPA you loose (your mind).
+Because JPA put up a fight when I tried to create any type of compound primary key out of existing fields and if you fight JPA you loose (your mind).

 Why is the join entity an alien?
 Because in our example it wasn't in the UML model as wasn't discovered in the elaboration of the domain model with the